MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-23h2-release.md

 ### Search crawler uses HTTP 1.1 by default

-Previously, a SharePoint Search Service Application would crawl `HTTP` or `HTTPS`-base content sources using the `HTTP` 1.0 protocol.
+Previously, a SharePoint Search Service Application would crawl `HTTP` or `HTTPS`-based content sources using the `HTTP` 1.0 protocol.
 Although this is a valid version of the `HTTP` protocol, some network and security infrastructure may choose to block requests that use this protocol version.

 To ensure better compatibility with modern network and security infrastructure, SharePoint Search Service Applications will now crawl `HTTP` and `HTTPS`-based content sources using the `HTTP` 1.1 protocol by default. `HTTP` 1.1 is a well-supported protocol across the ecosystem and we don't anticipate any negative impact as a result of this change in our default behavior.